How much does a speeding ticket cost?

 Least expensive states for car insurance after a speeding ticket

 Car insurance companies in some states are more forgiving than others.
-If you receive a speeding ticket in Maine, Vermont or Idaho, you should be able to find cheap car insurance without much hassle.
-Other states like Hawaii, Washington and Wisconsin all tend to have lower car insurance hikes after speeding as well.
+If you receive a speeding ticket in Maine, Vermont or Idaho, you may be able to find cheap car insurance without much hassle.
+Other states like Hawaii, Texas and South Dakota all tend to have lower car insurance rates after speeding as well.
+Note that these states have some of the lowest average rates to begin with, so low rates after a speeding ticket may also be attributed to low overall average rates.

 |State||Average annual full coverage premium with a speeding ticket|